 This is essential to having a positive relationship with your agency or manager.
 If you’re not making more money than you’re spending, it’s time to cut ties.

-At the same time, think of things as a long-term investment, especially if they’re securing paying subscribers.
-For that to work, you have to understand your numbers before beginning that business relationship.
+At the same time, consider things a long-term investment, especially if they’re securing paying subscribers.
+To work, you must understand your numbers before beginning that business relationship.

-For example, say you’re paying a manager $500 a month to grow your subscribers but they’re only bringing you $300 worth of new subs a month.
+For example, say you’re paying a manager $500 a month to grow your subscribers, but they’re only bringing you $300 worth of new subs monthly.
 Sounds terrible, right?
-Well, what if, on average, your subs stay on for 6 months before unsubscribing.
+Well, what if, on average, your subs stay on for six months before unsubscribing?
 Adds a new layer of complexity to the equation.

-Let’s assume you start at 0 subscribers and charge $10 per month.
-We’re not going to include platform fees or taxes in the equation to make it easier to explain.
+Let’s assume you start at 0 subscribers and charge $10 monthly.
+We won’t include platform fees or taxes in the equation to make it easier to explain.

-To add even more layers to the situation, you’re excluding any other methods of making money including tips, pay per views, custom content, referrals, clip sales, and live streaming.
+To add even more layers to the situation, you exclude other payment methods, including tips, pay-per-views, custom content, referrals, clip sales, and live streaming.

-With that, after one month you may not see a complete return on investment.
-But you should consider every other aspect that goes along with running your business and how they help you out there.
+With that, you may not see a complete return on investment after one month.
+But you should consider every other aspect of running your business and how they help you out there.

 Are you looking for an easier way to make more money?